 Good morning!
 It is Saturday already.
 I woke up at 4am, unable to breathe so I had to sit up on the couch for a while.
 I finally got up and fed all of the indoor animals.
 Then I made French toast for David and me.
 I paid some bills, filed a medical claim for David with Christian Healthcare Ministries, and now I am working for a bit before I go out to feed the outdoor animals.
 There is always so much to do.

 After we get back from Devine, I will make a loaf of sourdough bread and do some more indoor straightening of the house.
-Yes, we are still going to Devine market days and we are stopping by Marken Media to see what they are unveiling today.
+Yes, we are still going to Devine market days today.
 I am not sure how long we will be there but I need to mail some things at their post office and buy more stamps.
 We go through a lot of stamps living way out in the country.

 It is almost 2pm now.
 We had a good time up in Devine.
 First, I went to their post office and I had to wear a mask to get in.
 I mailed about 15 orders and four bills and then I had to buy a roll of stamps as we go through stamps a lot with the business.
 The lady there took her time finishing up what she was doing before she came over to wait on me.
 No one wore postal uniforms which is the complete opposite of the post offices in San Antonio.

-After that, we drove back down by the post office to the market days set up.
+Then, we went to the market days set up.
 We visited several of the merchants and bought a fresh chicken to eat, some honey, coffee, jam, garden fresh veggies, and crocheted pumpkins.
 We also handed out some business cards and talked with several folks about planting fall crops and gardens.

-Then we were on to Tractor Supply for worms and other chicken things.
-After that, we hit up Walmart for a few things.
-Then we come home to find that our awesome neighbor, Carolyn, brought us some Church's Chicken with mac and cheese!
+After that, we were on to Tractor Supply for worms and other chicken things.
+We hit up Walmart for a few things on the way back.
+Then we came home to find that our awesome neighbor, Carolyn, brought us some Church's Chicken with mac and cheese!
 Thank you, Carolyn.

 Now I have to make some sourdough bread, change the sheets on my bed, do some laundry, and put up some fall decorations.It is humid outside but a bit cooler than it has been.